secondlife/viewer/doc/testplans/terrain_loading.md

 ## Behavior overview

-- Texture terrain should load if applied
+- Texture terrain should load if textures are applied to the region, and no PBR Metallic Roughness materials are applied.
-- PBR terrain should load if applied, even if the feature flag is disabled
+- PBR terrain should load if PBR materials are applied to the region, even if the RenderTerrainPBREnabled feature flag is disabled in debug settings.
+This setting only disables the display of PBR materials in the Region / Estate > Terrain UI.
 - Related subsystem: A change to the PBR terrain loading system may affect the texture terrain loading system and vice-versa
 - Related subsystem: Minimap should load if terrain loads
     - They may not finish loading at the same time